asuprem/ODIN-MLEP/readme.md

 Once you have all relevant files, you can run:

     $ (venv) sh scripts/ExperimentRunG.sh

+If you want to run this in the background (because all outputs are piped to logfiles anyways), you should use `nohup`:

+    $ (venv) nohup sh scripts/ExperimentRunG.sh &

 You may need to run `dos2unix` on the .sh file first to convert Windows line endings to UNIX line endings.
 Experiment outputs will be saved in `dataCollect.csv` in the following format: